darai0512/darai0512/resume.en.md

 <div class="page-break"></div>

-# Work History: Overhauling a Metadata Generation System for Machine Learning
+# Work: Improving the Metadata Generation System for Machine Learning

 ## Affiliation and Duration

 Assigned as my first job upon joining a major ad distribution company (also with its own media) as a full-time employee from the end of 2013 to 2015.
 Continued maintenance and operation until resignation.

 ## Background

+Our five-member team was responsible for creating user lists for behaviorally targeted (BT) advertisements that generated annual sales exceeding 1 billion yen.
+To improve the accuracy of the gradient boosting-based machine learning logic used in generating these lists, we enhanced the training data by adding metadata.
+This metadata was manually processed by another department, but due to legacy systems and inefficient operations, we revamped the tools and operational methods.

 While generating user lists for behavioral targeting (BT) ads using machine learning logic based on gradient boosting, we enhanced accuracy by attaching metadata to the logs used for training.